-Shoulder injuries after vaccination are becoming common with more people complaining of intense shoulder pain within a day or two after vaccination.
-The condition is known as SIRVA, Shoulder injury related to vaccine administration.
+Shoulder pain after vaccination is common.
+If you experience intense shoulder pain within a day or two after vaccination you may be suffering from a condition known as SIRVA (shoulder injury related to vaccine administration).

 Victims of vaccine related shoulder injuries have received over $18 million in compensation from the the vaccine injury compensation program.